 Authors: Dr. Theo Notteboom, Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 Seaports facilitate local and international maritime trade through well-organized transportation systems.
-Their structure and organization are shaped by the dynamics of trade, and the emerging trends within the shipping industry.
-A number of variables determine the demand for port services at microeconomic level.
+Their structure and organization are shaped by the dynamics of trade and emerging trends within the shipping industry.
+The demand and supply at port level are defined by several strategic and economic factors.

 1. Demand for Ports and their Services